 In the opening verses, the repeated oo sounds create a ghostly feeling.
 This spooky feeling is further developed by Dylan's use of hard k and s sounds.
 You can tell right from the get-go that this song is going to sound apocalyptic and foreboding.

-As the song continues, the oo sounds fall away and ee and ah sounds work to emphasize the tension and stress he feels in response to the horrors of the world around him.
+As the song continues, the oo sounds fall away, and ee and ah sounds work to emphasize the tension and stress he feels in response to the horrors of the world around him.
 The hard consonant sounds continue and become more and more central to the lyrics.

 Dylan's guitar mimics the aggressiveness of the lyrics.
 Dylan uses pull-offs and hammer-ons rather than sweetly strummed chords.
-His fingers feel the stress of the music as much his throat does.
+His fingers feel the stress of the music as much as his throat does.
 "It's Alright, Ma (I'm Only Bleeding)" is a great example of how lyrics are as much about the sound of the word as they are about the word's meaning.

 Choosing the Right Word for the Right Line

 Every poet has a different process.
 I'm merely explaining methods you can use to break through your writer's block.
 Writers are often trapped by their obsession with finding the "right word."
 One way to escape this is to ask yourself, What's the right sound?

 A fun way to practice playing with phonemes is to create imaginary words.
 For example:

 Even though these words aren't real, I bet you've already defined them for yourself.
 The phonemes used in these two imaginary words (wait, aren't all words imaginary?) are so common that our minds can't resist having an emotional response.